finm-32900/textbook/lectures/Week3/HW3.md

 The data will be downloaded using the WRDS Python package.
 The code for this is included in the HW.
 This data download step will be fully automated.

-The link to accept the HW is here: Link TBD
+The link to accept the HW is here: https://classroom.github.com/a/LPXKkmHU

 <!--
 The following is a guide that will help you complete the homework: [HW Guide: Wage Growth During the Recession](../../output/_01_wage_growth_during_the_recession.ipynb)